Nadal's magical clay court streak ended by Thiem in Madrid

 Thiem, the runner-up to the great Spaniard in the 2017 Madrid final, had been the last player to defeat Nadal on clay at the 2017 Italian Open in Rome -- 357 days ago.

-The shock result on Friday also means that Roger Federer will reclaim the world number one ranking on Monday.
+The shock result also means that Roger Federer will reclaim the world number one ranking on Monday.

 "A player like Dominic has a lot of potential.
 Whenever he plays really well, it's very difficult to stop him," admitted Nadal.